 I rafted through the Royal Gorge back in 2002.
 I saw the suspension bridge high overhead and the crowds of people lining the train tracks along the bottom of the gorge.
-But it wasn’t until Easter weekend that Sally and made the hour drive to visit.
+But it wasn’t until Easter weekend that we made the hour drive to visit.

 It cost us $23 to get in.
 I found out from the ticket lady that the incline railway down to the river was shut down.
 There had been a fire in 2013 that wiped out everything in the park except the bridge itself.
 They’re slowly rebuilding, but the incline isn’t expected to be up and running for another five years or so.
 I’m guessing they haven’t lowered the price any.